Artist's Statement & Bio

 Like Phillip Guston said, "We quarrel with what we are."

-Albert Fung is a Philadelphia-based artist, yoga instructor, and father.
+Albert Fung is a Philadelphia-based artist, art-instructor, and yoga instructor.